adedipemichael/Nova-retail-sales-analysis/README.md

 * Recognize and reward top-performing sales reps like Abdul Salim
 * Monitor discount strategies to maintain healthy profit margins
 * Prepare for seasonal peaks (e.g., February) with adequate inventory and staffing

+## Conclusion
+This analysis provided actionable insights into NovaRetail Ltd.’s sales performance across cities, customer segments, and product categories.
+By leveraging these findings, the company can optimize marketing, inventory, and customer engagement strategies to drive profitability and growth.